LiamGritters/RaspberryPiSecurityCamera/README.md

 ## Simple Webpage

-copy the contents html folder into /var/www/html/
+copy the contents of the html folder into /var/www/html/
 ```
 cd html
 cp ./* /var/www/html/